octahedron80/pyunihan/README.md

 * **sortkey.json** -- Simple keys for indexing or sorting.
 Some may have two keys.
 (Wiktionaries use it.)
 * **sortkey-multiple.json** -- In case you want to use those two keys.
 This is already included in *sortkey.json*.
 * **sortkey-rev.json** -- Reverse keys back to characters.
 It is convenience for some job.
+* **jyutping.json** -- List of Cantonese jyutpings found in Unihan, toned and untoned ones.

 Note: CJK Compatibility Ideographs and CJK Compatibility Ideographs Supplement are also included.
 Beware that they might change to normal characters.